Golfer’s Elbow The Lesser Known Sibling Of Tennis Elbow

 - Aged > 40 years old.

-- Consistently perform repetitive activities involving gripping for at least two hours a day.
+- Consistently perform repetitive activities involving gripping for at least a couple of hours a day, day on day, week on week.

 - A smoker